KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 ```

 We'll have to do multiple things:
-- Instruct cargo to create a static lib with a defined name ("rust") for CMake to link against.
+- Instruct cargo to create a staticlib
-- Add `cxx`, `cxx-qt`, as well as `cxx-qt-lib` as dependencies.
+- Add `cxx`, `cxx-qt`, as well as `cxx-qt-lib` as dependencies
-- Add `clang-format` and `cxx-qt-build` as build-dependencies.
+- Add `cxx-qt-build` as a build dependency

-In the end, your `Cargo.toml` should look similar to this (note that `path` for the dependencies is not required):
+In the end, your `Cargo.toml` should look similar to this (note that `path` for the dependencies is only
+needed for the example within the cxx-qt repository; in your project you'd use the version from crates.io):
 ```toml,ignore
 {{#include ../../../examples/qml_minimal/rust/Cargo.toml:book_all}}
 ```